 - Step 15: Open the Center

-Our nationwide network of RCCC works in partnership with other federal agencies, advisory boards, providers, and center staff to establish and maintain high quality programs.
+Our nationwide network of Child Care Program Managers works in partnership with other federal agencies, advisory boards, providers, and center staff to establish and maintain high quality programs.
 What follows is a brief overview of the start up process.
-The appropriate regional child care coordinator should be consulted for further guidance.
+The appropriate Program Manager should be consulted for further guidance.

 A commitment from the local federal agency’s top management is crucial to the development and operation of a child care center.
 It is the key to the release of funds to develop the center and to the agency’s continuing support.